crossguien/pjm_and_ercot_da_rt_projects/README.md

 ## Notes

 - Generated artifacts are intentionally ignored at repo root to keep version control focused on source code and documentation.
-- The root `.DS_Store` file should be removed from tracking if still visible on GitHub.